 - Wear supportive shoes – orthotics – Your shoes may be the cause of your knee pain – those with pain should usually avoid flip-flops, sandals or high heels.
 Custom orthotics from Foot Levelers is a great option.
 They custom make inserts as well as orthotic sandals to help support your feet, legs and knees.

 Knee pain is not something you need to live with.
-Just because you are getting older, have arthritis or osteoporosis does not mean you have to live with knee pain.
+Just because you are getting older, it does not mean you have to live with knee pain.
 We can help.
+Summer is waiting for you and we want to help you get the relief you need to take that vacation, play with the grandkids or join the neighborhood pickleball league.